OscarJHernandez/OscarJHernandez.github.io/_posts/2019-03-31-twitter_automotive_sentiment_analysis.md

 * __Once we have similarly scales data, how can we combine the different curves together to get unique signal?__

 This first problem can be solved easily by __normalizing__ the data.
-We chose to do this normalization with the __Z-transform__ for each curve obtained using the different thresholds, this will give us the set of curves
+We chose to do this normalization with the __Z-transformation__ for each curve obtained using the different thresholds, this will give us the set of curves

 $$